 In Inventor, you can “save as” or “export” a model to multiple file formats including ADSK, DWG, SAT, STEP, etc., but not to an RFA file.
 An RFA or (Revit family file) is a feature based parametric file that can be directly loaded into a Revit project.

 Currently, Revit is the industry standard tool for AEC (Architecture, Engineering & Construction) and BIM (Building Information Modeling).
 As a matter of fact, a majority of product manufacturing companies are being pressured into making their products readily available in an RFA file format.
 By providing BIM compliant models and data, their products are more likely to become specified by architects and engineers during construction planning.
 This BIM data is accessible throughout the entire lifecycle of a project.
-It preserves a longer aftermarket relationship with their customers, as well as strengthens their relationships with different parties.
+Therefore, it preserves a longer aftermarket relationship with their customers.
+It also strengthens their relationships with different parties.
 Those include architects, engineers, contractors, and facility owners.

 Unique Competitive Advantage

 Other 3D software packages offer tools to simplify model geometry with the ability to export, but only to a neutral file format with limited component metadata.
-What they don’t offer is the ability to provide connection points when exporting.
-Also, they don’t have the capabilities to transfer physical and visual characteristics of the model over to Revit.
+However, what they don’t offer is the ability to provide connection points when exporting.
+What’s more, they don’t have the capabilities to transfer physical and visual characteristics of the model over to Revit.